 - Problems with memory and cognition.

-Effects of crystal meth extend beyond the individual abusing the drug to other people around them.
-Those that choose to manufacture the substance in their home put those with whom they live at extreme risk.
-The chemicals and byproducts of production can harm or kill others in the home immediately (e.g., explosion) or over time (e.g., chronic exposure to toxins).
+The effects of crystal meth use extend beyond the individual abusing the drug to the people around them.
+Those who choose to manufacture the substance in their homes put those with whom they live at extreme risk.
+The chemicals and byproducts of crystal meth production can harm or kill others in the home immediately (e.g. an explosion) or over time (chronic exposure to toxins).

-Once used, traces of crystal meth can stay in the body for a long period of time.
+Once the drug is used, traces of crystal meth can stay in the body for a long period of time.
 The high from the drug can last for more than 12 hours.
 During this period of time, you may notice signs and symptoms that include:

 - Different activity levels and sleep/wake schedule.

-- Changing relationships marked by more conflict with established relationships.
+- Changing relationships marked by more conflict in established relationships.
 Often someone high on crystal meth will be aggressive or interrupt others in conversations.

 - Possible problems with the law.

-- New interests and activities or less interest in previous activities.
+- New interests and activities or less interest in previously enjoyed activities.

 - Needing more of the substance to create the same high—a phenomenon known as tolerance.

-Someone addicted to crystal meth will continue using even when they experience negative life changes.
-Those struggling with their addiction may be unable to quit using even if they desire to stop.
+Someone addicted to crystal meth will continue using the drug even when they experience negative life changes.
+Those struggling with their addictions may be unable to quit using even if they desire to stop.

-Dependence means that the body becomes used to the drug so much so that it functions or is perceived to function differently without it.
-Because of the dependence, the body will crave the substance in order to feel and operate normally.
+Dependence means that the body becomes used to the drug—so much so that it functions or is perceived to function differently without it.
+Because of dependence, the body will crave the substance in order to feel and operate normally.
 When use is ended, the user may experience: